Energy and marine resources

 Development policy and humanitarian efforts

 Worldwide, one billion people are living in extreme poverty, and 70 million people have been forced to flee their homes.
 We have a global responsibility to help people in need and contribute to long-term development and a more equitable world.

 Peace, stability and security

-Situated in the northernmost corner of Europe, Norway is a constitutional monarchy with a high level of gender equality, welfare and economic stability.
+Modern Norway is characterised by a high level of welfare, gender equality and economic stability.

 Climate change and the environment